The Carter School (RI)

 At Meeting Street we have a behavior specialist on staff that works closely with our staff and families to develop behavior support plans that are based on Applied Behavioral Analysis concepts.
 However, our program is not appropriate for students with significant behavioral needs.

 At Meeting Street we have a wide range of adaptive equipment for our students to use and trial.
 This includes motorized lifts, gait trainers, braces, adaptive bicycles, walkers, and feeding utensils.
 We will also work with families and their school districts to review and identify additional equipment needs that an individual student may need.

-Under the direction of our Speech and Language Therapists (SLP), our staff utilize augmentative and alternative communication (AAC) to assist our students use and expand their communication skills throughout the day.
-Types of ACC include but are not limited to picture symbols, Voice Output Communicators, switches, modular hose mounting systems, iPads and tablet devices loaded with various communication based applications.
+Under the direction of our Speech and Language Therapists (SLP), our staff utilizes augmentative and alternative communication (AAC) to assist our students to use and expand their communication skills throughout the day.
+Types of ACC include but are not limited to picture symbols, Voice Output Communicators, switches, modular hose mounting systems, iPads, and tablet devices loaded with various communication-based applications.

 Do you provide vision and/or orientation and mobility services to students enrolled in a school program?

 To address the vision needs of students attending The Schwartz School, we are able to host consultants and specialists sent by school districts to consult and work with our educators and therapists.

 At our Providence Campus, we have a vision and O+M specialist that works on-site as a consultant each week with our educators and therapists in our Early Learning Center, The Grace School, and The Carter School.

 We can accommodate children at all levels of developmental needs.
 Under the direction and guidance of our school therapists, individual toileting plans are developed for our students, and staff is then trained prior to implement those plans.